The Formal Theory of Monads, Univalently: Duality and Kleisli Objects

 \begin{construction}[\coqident{CategoryTheory.categories.KleisliCategory}{functor_to_kleisli_cat}]{prob:kleisi-functor} The functor $\kleislifunctor{m}$ sends every object $x : \kleisli{m}$ to $\freealg{m}(x)$, which is indeed in the image of $\freealg{m}$.
 Morphisms $f : x \onecell \monadendo{m}(y)$ are sent to $ $ A proof that this functor is both essentially surjective and fully faithful can be found in the formalization. \end{construction}

 In univalent foundations, not every functor that is both fully faithful and essentially surjective is automatically an adjoint equivalence as well.
 This statement only holds if the domain is univalent.
+For this reason, the categories $\kleisli{m}$ and $\univkleisli{m}$ are not necessarily equivalent.
 However, we can still use the functor $\kleislifunctor{m}$ to deduce the universal property of $\univkleisli{m}$.
 For that, we use Theorem 8.4 in \cite{rezk_completion}.

 \begin{prop}[\coqident{CategoryTheory.PrecompEquivalence}{precomp_adjoint_equivalence}] Let $F : \C_1 \onecell \C_2$ be a fully faithful and essentially surjective functor, and suppose that $\C_3$ is a univalent category.
 Then the functor $\precomp{F}{\C_3} : \C_3^{\C_2} \onecell \C_3^{\C_1}$, given by precomposition with $F$, is an adjoint equivalence. \end{prop}